jaisharma10/kr210_kuka_manipulator/readme.md

 &nbsp;

 ## Inverse Kinematics
-The manipulator will compute the trajectory to go to a Goal End Effector position and enable the robot to follow the generated trajectory.
-The command needs 4 input command line arguments.
+The script will compute the trajectory to go to a Goal End Effector position.
+It will then enable the robot to follow the generated trajectory.
+The command needs 4 command line arguments as inputs.
 The arguments are the end effector cartesian position [x, y, z] and the gripper position [o, c].
 Run the command in a new terminal

+&nbsp;

 ```
   ros2 run kr210_kuka_manipulator inverse_kinematics 1.5 2.0 1.0 o
 ```
 &nbsp;

 ## Square Motion Planning
 The command below uses an action-client to enable the manipulator to follow a Trajectory that represents a planar SQUARE in 3D-Space.
 Call the following run command

+&nbsp;

 ```
   ros2 run kr210_kuka_manipulator sqaure_actionClient
 ```

+&nbsp;

 # License